Research and teaching centre

 Pedagogy

 The work of land is fundamental to the teaching of the Master's degree in STPE, with different courses offered to students during their studies.
-Particular emphasis is also placed on digital techniques for data analysis in Geosciences - Geographic Information Systems, modelling, geostatistics.
+Particular emphasis is also placed on digital techniques for data analysis in the geosciences: Geographic Information Systems, modelling, geostatistics.

-The active pedagogies are at the heart of the training with a Project-based Learning module per semester.
-Finally, each year includes a work placement - in a company or academic laboratory - including a full semester in M2.
+The active pedagogies are at the heart of the programme, with a Project-Based Learning (PBL) module every semester.
+Finally, each year includes a work placement (in a company or academic laboratory), including a full semester in M2.

-The Master STPE is largely based on the research potential of the CEREGE and in particular its analytical platforms, unique in France, to train students in the use of advanced geoscience techniques
+The Master STPE is largely based on the research potential of the CEREGE and in particular its analytical platforms, unique in France, to train students in the use of cutting-edge geoscience techniques.

 Target audience